jbrubake/cubicle/README.md

 - a standalone `share/` that can contain your AI-agent configuration and any other files that should be shared across worktrees.
 This directory can be version controlled separately if necessary
-- a `post-checkout` hook that automatically links each top-level file in `share/` into each worktree
+- a `post-checkout` hook that automatically links each top-level entry in `share/` into each worktree
 - project `info/exclude` rules that prevent the links from showing up in a worktree's status output